+We demonstrate the value of this modularity by demonstrating that there exists a non-monotonic relationship between modularity and majority party switches in the House, which suggests that `partially-polarized' Congresses are more unstable than ones with either low or high levels of polarization.
+Similar uses of NOMINATE-based polarization measures fail to replicate this result.
+We further investigate the `partial polarization' hypothesis using divisiveness and solidarity, which capture the individual-level impacts of legislative alliances, and we find that these measures are significant predictors of reelections in the House.

-By its nature, modularity cannot offer a causal link between community strength in Congress $t$ and majority party switch in Congress $t + 1$.
-However, it does provide a benchmark measure of voting polarization against which to compare alternate legislative orderings.
-By comparing the modularity values of party divisions, committee divisions, or other exogenously-determined structures to the group structure revealed by modularity maximization, one might be able to identify the environmental and strategic conditions under which particular organizational concepts are likely to succeed and fail, allowing one to disentangle the complex interplay of environmental, ideological, and institutional pressures that impact the structure of the Congressional voting record.
+Modularity provides a valuable and parsimonious benchmark measure of polarization against which to compare alternate legislative orderings.
+By comparing the maximum modularity of a Congress to modularities calculated either using party divisions or using any other exogenously-determined partition, one might be able to identify the conditions under which particular structural arrangements succeed and fail.
+This, in turn, might help to disentangle the complex interplay of environmental, ideological, and institutional pressures that impact the structure of Congressional voting.
+Our results also suggest that community structure in Congress strongly influences the strategic incentives of political elites to preserve or subvert existing order, and that the value in pursuing a new order depends on the presence of community structures that are neither too strong to break nor too weak to identify.